 These famous people aren't saving lives for the paparazzi's cameras or to boost their reputations: they are just doing what others would in similar dicey situations.
 Is there something about a celebrity's personality that makes them want to be a first responder?

-Either way, we are very thankful for the heroic deeds that these famous people have done.
-Celebrities account for a minority of heroes, but the few lives that these people have saved are worth more than any celeb's net worth.
-Life is important, and these celebs recognize that.
-Many of us could take a few life saving lessons from these stars.
+Either way, we are very thankful for the heroic deeds these famous people have done.
+Celebrities account for a minority of heroes, but the few lives they've saved are worth more than any celeb's net worth.
+Just another very important way human lives are touched by the power of celebrity.

 While better known for his acting and comedy, Ken Jeong is actually a licensed medical doctor.
 During a standup routine on May 5, 2018 in Phoenix, Arizona, an audience member had a seizure.
 Once Jeong realized the woman was suffering a medical emergency, he left the stage to assist her.
 Working with an emergency medical technician, he helped keep the woman medically stable and stayed by her side until she recovered.

-Birthplace: Detroit, Michigan, United States of America
+- Birthplace: Detroit, Michigan, USA

-Surfer Kelly Slater happened to be nearby when a rogue wave swept a mother and her young son off of the Kamehameha Highway in Oahu, Hawaii in January of 2016.
+- Surfer Kelly Slater happened to be nearby when a rogue wave swept a mother and her young son off of the Kamehameha Highway in Oahu, Hawaii in January of 2016.
 When he saw that they were in trouble, he rushed in to save them from the powerful surf.
 Slater later wrote that it was just good timing.
 He said he had randomly stopped at that spot and happened to be in the right place at the right time.
 He also praised the life guards who were on their way to help.

-Birthplace: California, United States of America
+- Birthplace: Cocoa Beach, Florida, United States of America